Ashika0705/Ashika0705/README.md

 I am a Computer Science student with a strong interest in Artificial Intelligence, Machine Learning, and Cloud Computing.
 I enjoy building practical projects and exploring scalable cloud-based systems.

-Currently, I am learning AI/ML concepts, strengthening my problem-solving skills through Data Structures and Algorithms in C++, and exploring full-stack web development.
+Currently, I am learning AI/ML concepts, AWS concepts, strengthening my problem-solving skills through Data Structures and Algorithms in C++, and exploring full-stack web development.
 I also have keen interest in designing.